Automation

 #Resolution Priority

-When both --app and --pid are provided:
+When a legacy-compatible command accepts both --app and --pid:

 #Error Messages